 An existing design for the base is available which can use in our project as well.
-The steel base is strong and capable of holding the complete weight of use and device as shown below in the image.
+Steel base is strong and capable of holding the complete weight of use and device as showing below in the image.

 Figure 12: Steel Base [11]